mahdiatubly/Full_DevOps_RoadMap/Helm.md

             tier: {{title}}
         {{- end}}

-- If there is variable in the values file is a list then you have to iterate on its elements in the template files whenever you want to use these values:
+- If there is a variable in the values file assign to a list then you have to iterate on its elements in the template files whenever you want to use these values:

         cars:
         {{- range values.carList}}
         - {{ . | quote}}
         {{- end}}

 - To reduce the repetetion in the templates you can use helper files.
-Helper files
+Helper files name has to start with _ to notify helm to do not try to create a manifest for this file where it's just a helper file and does not follow the legal structure in helm.
+The structure of the helper file is as following:

+          {{- define "labels[any title]"}}
+              the repetetive part
+          {{- end}}

+  To call the part in the template file:

+          {{- template "labels" . }}

+If the indentation in the template is more than that in the helper file then you have to use "include" instead of "template" to be able to pipe it to indent function:

+        {{- include "labels" . | indent 4 }}

 - To test the format of the chart and show the format errors if exist: